jreades/flip/README.md

 #### Noise Reduction

-If your recording levels are low and/or you discover noise in the recording after the fact then you can remove background noise in Ocen (or Audacity if you still use that) in the following manner:
+If your recording levels are low and/or you discover noise in the recording after the fact then you can remove background noise in Ocen Audio.

+Or in Audacity, if you still use that, you can do it in the following manner:

 1. Select (using the 'I'-like selection tool) a region of the recording that has no speech in it.
 2. Select `Effect` > `Noise Remove and Repair` > `Noise Reduction...`.